 Generally speaking, for most of you reading this, the ACS Chemistry Exam is a college chemistry final.
 This ACS Chemistry Exam is typically given in a specific format, with a 2 hour time limit.
 Typically, there is a lot of fear among students regarding this exam… and for good reason.
 In short, the ACS Chemistry Exams are 2 hour standardized tests that have a lot of mystery surrounding them (See link at bottom for more on the format).
 Although, it’s good to keep in mind that the exam is typically graded on a scale or compared to the national average.
-See a national average example at the link below:
+See a chart and sample formula at the link below.

 In any event, it really is good to know what you are getting into.
 For more information on the ACS Chemistry Exam format, read this article: How to Take the ACS Exam